-This 54” Alder Disk was carved in slightly convex profile and reflex light beautifully.
-The placement of the disk in the Lodge at Doonbeg Golf Club, in the White Horses Spa is proof of Clodagh’s skill as a visual editor.
-Different from the alder furniture, the disk engages people in a new way of reading material.
+This 54” Alder Disc was carved in slightly convex profile and reflex light beautifully.
+The placement of the disc in the Lodge at Doonbeg Golf Club, in the White Horses Spa is proof of Clodagh’s skill as a visual editor.
+Different from the alder furniture, the disc engages people in a new way of reading material.
 The the alder now oriented horizontally the viewer is drawn to the rhythm and patterns that emerge at eye level.
-The slight convex shape of the alder disk changes the way light falls across the piece so that it reads differently depending on the angle viewed.
+The slight convex shape of the alder disc changes the way light falls across the piece so that it reads differently depending on the angle viewed.

-The alder disk represents revitalization, as every stick and branch from the alder trees are carefully carved and bundled together to form something new and intriguing.
-By drawing attention to the spaces between the alder, as well as the varying colours the wood itself, the disk acknowledges the shifting experience of the forest.
+The Alder Disc represents revitalization, as every stick and branch from the alder trees are carefully carved and bundled together to form something new and intriguing.
+By drawing attention to the spaces between the alder, as well as the varying colours the wood itself, the disc acknowledges the shifting experience of the forest.

 Design Team: Clodagh Design International